-Hotel photographer will know how to create impactful images that sell and get your guest’s attention.
+Hotel photographers will know how to create impactful images that sell and get your guest’s attention.

 Capturing hotels requires proper planning and teamwork both from our side and the clients.

 Understanding the goals, timeframe, and resources available to complete the task while minimizing the disturbance to the guest’s experience is crucial and at the top of our minds.

 After we understood the scope of work we build the shoot list and timeframe for each space to maximize the performance on location.

 On the first day, we scout the space with the client to make sure everything is understood and all locations are accessible and ready for the shoot, if needed we will request operations or housekeeping crew to help us turn over the space.